Classroom for Heroes

 Classroom for Heroes (英雄教室, Eiyū Kyōshitsu) is a Japanese fantasy light novel series written by Shin Araki and illustrated by Haruyuki Morisawa.
 Shueisha have published fifteen volumes since January 2015 under their Dash X Bunko imprint.
 A manga adaptation with art by Takashi Minakuchi titled Eiyū Kyōshitsu: Honoo no Empress was serialized in Shueisha's seinen manga magazine Ultra Jump between February and August 2015 and was collected in a single tankōbon volume.
 A second manga adaptation with art by Koara Kishida titled as the light novel has been serialized via Square Enix's shōnen manga magazine Monthly Shōnen Gangan since September 2016.
-It has been collected in twenty-one tankōbon volumes.
+It has been collected in twenty-two tankōbon volumes.
 The light novel is licensed by Yen Press.
 The second manga is licensed digitally in North America by Comikey under the title Hero Classroom.
 An anime television series adaptation by Actas aired from July to September 2023.

 Plot

 A long time ago, a hero defeated a demon lord who was terrorizing the world, and then Rosewood Academy was created to train future heroes.
 In the present, Earnest Flaming is the top student of the academy, earning the nickname "Empress of Flames".
 One day, Earnest is irritated when she meets Blade, a carefree slacker of a transfer student who is roughly equal to her in power and fighting skills.
 The king asks her to supervise Blade and show him around the academy.
 Thus begins the students' quest to become true heroes.